ngokhoa1202/cs-note/dbms/dbms-model/relational-model/EER-to-Relational Mapping.md

 ### Application
 - Feasible for all cases.
 - Applicable when:
-	- Both of the two entities are optional
+	- Both of the two entities are optional.
 	- One entity is mandatory and one entity is optional; however, there are too many NULL values.
 ### Usage
 - Map the relationship by creating a new lookup table.